 Although there have been no reported cases of ASF in Australia, an outbreak of this deadly disease was reported in China in 2018, where authorities ordered culls across the country and a ban on the movement of live pigs in reaction to outbreaks of ASF in 10 of its provinces.

-An outbreak of ASF was also confirmed last year in Belgium, marking the arrival of the disease in western Europe.
+An outbreak of ASF was also confirmed in 2019 in Belgium, marking the arrival of the disease in western Europe.

-ASF has continued its spread throughout South-East Asia, with confirmed cases reported in Mongolia, Vietnam, Laos, Cambodia, Myanmar, North Korea, South Korea, the Philippines and most recently, Timor Leste.
+ASF has continued its spread throughout South-East Asia, with confirmed cases reported in Mongolia, Vietnam, Laos, Cambodia, Myanmar, North Korea, South Korea, the Philippines, Timor-Leste and Indonesia - North Sumatra.
+In January 2020 an outbreak was confirmed in Bali.

 The occurrence and spread of ASF would cause serious production losses to the $1.277 billion Australian pork industry.